-- 8.6 Functions which a licensed EMT-C is authorized to perform include advanced emergency medical care as defined in the State of Rhode Island Prehospital Care Protocols and Standing Orders. - 8.7 Responsibilities which a licensed EMT-C must assume include all the responsibilities of the EMT-B listed in sections 8.4 and 8.5 above in addition to duties necessary to discharge his/her functions as an EMT-C.
+- 8.6 Functions which a licensed EMT-C is authorized to perform include advanced emergency medical care as defined in the State of Rhode Island Prehospital Care Protocols and Standing Orders [Reference 6]. - 8.7 Responsibilities which a licensed EMT-C must assume include all the responsibilities of the EMT-B listed in §8.4 and §8.5 of these Regulations in addition to duties necessary to discharge his/her functions as an EMT-C.